Longitudinal Outcomes Truncated by Death: Causal Estimands and Bayesian Estimators: Simulation study

 \subsection{Results}

-Figure~\ref{fig:validation_sim} displays the posterior medians and associated credibility intervals of the estimators, together with the true medians under each of the four scenarios.\\ The RMST estimator performs well across all scenarios, yielding accurate estimates and coverage that improves as the number of observed deaths increases (Table~\ref{tab:coverage_validation}). \\ The SACE estimator exhibits increasing uncertainty as the number of deaths rises, reflected in wider credibility intervals (Figure~\ref{fig:validation_sim}).
-When considered jointly with the RMST, it provides a complete picture in the mixed scenario, where the treatment has a beneficial effect on the longitudinal outcome but an adverse effect on survival. \\ The SIM estimate is not defined over the entire follow-up in the beneficial and mixed scenarios, owing to a high number of deaths in the protected stratum in the former and in the harmed stratum in the latter.
-Due to uncertainty in the estimation of the always-survivor stratum, treatment effects are estimated at certain time points (e.g. 9 months), even when they are not defined in the simulated data.
-As with the SACE, the associated credibility intervals widen as the number of deaths increases. \\ The PC estimator is sensitive to the prior specification of no treatment effect.
-In the beneficial scenario, however, it still indicates a positive treatment effect.
-In the mixed scenario, it reflects the evolving balance between longitudinal and survival effects: at early time points, when few deaths have occurred, the estimator exceeds 0.5, indicating a beneficial effect on the longitudinal outcome; as mortality increases under treatment, the estimator decreases below 0.5, indicating a detrimental effect. \\ Detailed results on coverage and bias corresponding to Figure~\ref{fig:validation_sim} are reported in Appendix, see Tables~\ref{tab:coverage_validation} and \ref{tab:bias_validation}.
+Posterior medians and associated credibility intervals of the treatment effect estimators for each scenario are displayed in Figure~\ref{fig:validation_sim}.
+Estimators exhibited good results on coverage and bias, which are reported in Supplementary A. \\ The RMST estimator performance improves as the number of observed deaths increases (Figure~\ref{fig:validation_sim}).
+In contrast, the SACE, the MCO, and the PC estimators exhibit increasing uncertainty as the number of deaths rises, reflected in wider credibility intervals (Figure~\ref{fig:validation_sim}).\\ The MCO estimate takes infinite values at later time points in the beneficial and mixed scenarios (Figure \ref{fig:validation_sim}).
+This is due to a high number of deaths in the protected stratum (beneficial scenario) and in the harmed stratum (mixed scenario).
+The PC estimator is particularly sensitive to the prior specification of no treatment effect (Figure \ref{fig:validation_sim}).
+Still, despite the priors assuming no treatment effect, the PC estimator indicates a positive treatment effect in the beneficial scenario. \\ In the mixed scenario (last column of Figure~\ref{fig:validation_sim}), the PC estimator reflects the evolving balance between the effects on longitudinal and time-to-event outcomes: at early time points, when few deaths have occurred, the estimator exceeds 0.5, indicating a beneficial effect on the longitudinal outcome; as mortality increases under active treatment, the estimator decreases below 0.5, indicating a harmful effect.
+In the mixed scenario, when used alone, the SACE and the MCO only retrieve the beneficial impact of the treatment on the longitudinal outcome.
+A complete characterization of the mixed scenario therefore requires considering them jointly with RMST.